ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

     $ mbed compile -t arm -m K64F --profile debug

-### Exporting from the mbed Online Compiler
+### Exporting from the Arm Mbed Online Compiler

-The mbed Online Compiler has a built-in export mechanism that supports the same development environments as mbed CLI.
+The Arm Mbed Online Compiler has a built-in export mechanism that supports the same development environments as Mbed CLI.
 When you right click on a project you want to export and click **Export Program...**, the **Export Program** window opens.
 You can select your board and development environment.

 <span class="images">![](Images/export_menu.png)<span>Triggering an export</span></span>